Master of Legal Studies (MLS) Programs in Michigan

 Legal Career Outlook in Michigan

-According to the Bureau of Labor Statistics (BLS), the median annual salary for legal occupations was $81,820 in 2019.
-Arbitrators, mediators and conciliators had a median annual wage of $63,930, while paralegals and legal assistants made an average $51,740.
-The BLS anticipates the legal occupation field will grow by 7% from 2018 to 2028, resulting in roughly 93,300 new jobs.
-The 2019 annual mean wage of legal occupations in Michigan was $90,000, according to the BLS.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for legal occupations was $99,990 in 2024.
+Arbitrators, mediators and conciliators had a median annual wage of $67,710, while paralegals and legal assistants made an average $61,010.
+The BLS anticipates that the legal occupation field will grow at about the same rate as the average occupation over the next decade, resulting in roughly 83,000 new jobs.

-Additionally, BLS data shows that the median weekly earnings of those with a master’s degree was $249 more than those with a bachelor’s degree in 2019.
+Additionally, BLS data shows that the median weekly earnings of those with a master’s degree were $297 more than those with a bachelor’s degree in 2024 ($1,840 vs. $1,543).
 From a career in government or nonprofit to a career as a paralegal or mediator, a master’s in legal studies offers a wide-range of career trajectories both in legal and non-legal fields in Michigan.

 Careers with a Master’s Degree in Legal Studies in Michigan

-Graduates may incorporate a master’s degree in legal studies into fields such as human resources or medical health services.
+Graduates may apply a master’s degree in legal studies to roles in human resources or healthcare services.
 For both industries, having a nuanced understanding of the law may help to administer benefits, programs and services to employees.

 Some MLS students may choose a law-adjacent career track, such as becoming a paralegal in Michigan.
 Understanding the law may help paralegals to assist their legal clients.
 Another career path available for MLS graduates is to become an arbitrator or mediator.
-The argumentation and writing skills picked up in the MLS program may help graduates in these fields, particularly when making informed recommendations to one or both parties of the mediation.
+The argumentation and writing skills developed in the MLS program may help graduates in these fields, particularly when making informed recommendations to one or both parties in mediation.

 There are many careers you can pursue with a master’s in legal studies.